Privacy Policy

 8. International Users

-The Services are primarily designed for healthcare providers in the United States.
+The Services are primarily designed for service providers in the United States.
 If you access the Services from outside the United States, your information will be transferred to and processed in the United States, where our servers and service providers are located.

 8.1 European Economic Area, United Kingdom, and Switzerland